 Simon R. Green's novels have plenty of non-funny incidents of this, often followed by killing the unfortunate bastard while he's down (Green's generally fond of BRUTAL fight scenes), but one of his Nightside novels had a comedy version involving a mousetrap.

 Deuteronomy contains an instruction against groin strikes.
 To quote chapter 25, verses 11 and 12 (New International Version): "If two men are fighting and the wife of one of them comes to rescue her husband from his assailant, and she reaches out and seizes him by his private parts, you shall cut off her hand.
 Show her no pity."
-The implication is that going for the groin is fair game if you are e.g. in danger of Attempted Rape, but not if you aren't in immediate danger.
+Considering how oddly specific this is (it doesn't simply say that a woman should never rescue her husband in danger, or that you should never attack the groin) we can guess that the groin was only considered a fair target in the most dire circumstances.

 In To Kill a Mockingbird, Scout accidentally kicks a man in the groin when he is picking on Jem.
 The quote goes something like "I aimed for his knee but I kicked too high."